 When to Seek Medical Care

-The decision of when to involve your health-care provider is variable -- most commonly it is based upon how the situation is affecting the child as well as the parents.
+The decision of when to involve your healthcare professional is variable and is most commonly based on how the situation is affecting the child, as well as the parents.
 If the child displays only nighttime wetting without any other symptoms, then the decision about when to seek medical treatment is up to the family.

 - Referral to a specialized enuresis clinic is likely not needed for most children with no other symptoms.
 This is a reasonable problem for the child's pediatrician to handle.

 A child should be checked without delay for an underlying medical problem if he or she develops any other physical or behavioral symptoms.

 Bladder Control Problems

 Bladder control problems, or urinary incontinence, affect over 13 million people in the U.S. Causes include urinary tract infection, overactive bladder, blocked...learn more >>

 Sleep: Understanding the Basics